amwx/FluentAvalonia/README.md

 Just a little project to extend some additional WinUI and Fluent design in to the Avalonia world.

+NOTE: A major update is currently in progress, part of which will include an official nuget package & release.

-Targets: Avalonia 0.10 & .net core 3.1
+Targets: Avalonia 0.10 & .net core 5.0

 What's included so far?
-- New WinUI styles (currently being rolled out) for some controls
+- New WinUI styles (currently being rolled out) for some controls -- NOTE: These are still being updated in WinUI and not all controls have been updated yet (here and in WinUI)
 - Support for new FluentUI Icons
-- NEW - NavigationView Control (the full thing ported from WinUI, in testing)
+- NEW (beta) - NavigationView Control (the full thing ported from WinUI)
-- Partial support for Flyouts
 - SplitButton, ToggleSplitButton
 - DropDownButton
 - Editable ComboBox (experimental)